Plastic Surgery Procedures

 Roux-en-Y Gastric Bypass

-With this procedure, your doctor creates a small pouch on top of the stomach.
+With this procedure, your doctor creates a small pouch on the stomach.
 This pouch then serves as the stomach because it’s the only part that can receive food.
-With that, your food and drink intake is more limited and reduced as compared before surgery.
+As a result, your food and drink intake is more limited and reduced than before surgery.

-After that, your small intestine is cut somewhere near the main stomach and attached to the pouch so that food can flow directly from the pouch to this part of the intestine.
-Although your stomach is still able to digest juices and a part of the small intestine is always connected to it.
+After that, your small intestine is cut somewhere near the main stomach and attached to the pouch so that food can flow directly to this part of the intestine.
+Although your stomach is still able to digest juices a part of the small intestine is always connected to it.
 However, since food bypasses an area of the small intestine, fewer calories are consumed.

 Laparoscopic Adjustable Gastric Banding

-This procedure doesn’t really differ so much from the previous one.
-With laparoscopic adjustable gastric banding, a band with a small inflatable balloon is attached and fixed on the upper part of your stomach.
-It’s known to create a small pouch above the band with a tiny opening that leads to the rest of your stomach.
+This procedure differs little from the previous one.
+With laparoscopic adjustable gastric banding, a band with a small inflatable balloon is attached and fixed to the upper part of your stomach.
+This creates a small pouch above the band with a tiny opening that leads to the rest of your stomach.

 This procedure decreases the amount of food that your stomach can hold, which then allows you to feel full.
 What’s different with this procedure is that it doesn’t reduce your calorie and nutrient intake, which is still a good thing, considering that your body needs more nutrients.